Executive Function Coaching for Adults: A Complete Guide to Skills, Strategies, and Success

 • Chronic procrastination

-• Difficulty following through on tasks
+• Trouble following through on tasks

 • Losing important items or forgetting deadlines

-• Overwhelm when starting new projects
+• Struggles starting new projects

-• Difficulty setting and sticking to goals
+• Trouble setting or sticking to goals

 Strategies Used in Executive Function Coaching